kanbanyte/sepa/sqap/sqap.md

 <div class="page"/><!-- page break -->

 ### Documentation Formatting Standard
-All project documentation should be formatted according to Markdown's documentation formatting standards to ensure consistency and readability.
+All project documentation should be formatted according to Markdowns documentation formatting standards to ensure consistency and readability.
-The formatting standard defines rules for all Project 24 documentation to ensure consistency and readability.\
+The formatting standard defines rules for all Project 24's documentation to ensure consistency and readability.\
 By adhering to these guidelines, team members can quickly and easily find information and understand the contents of the documents.

 These standards include: